Geometric decomposition of information flow: New insights into information thermodynamics: Review of geometric approach to stochastic thermodynamics

 \subsubsection{Wasserstein geometry}

 This section briefly reviews the connection between the Wasserstein geometry and the geometric housekeeping-excess decomposition.

-The Wasserstein distance was originally invented to quantify the cost to transport one distribution to another in a continuous space~\cite{villani2008optimal}.
+The Wasserstein distance was originally introduced to quantify the cost to transport one distribution to another in a continuous space~\cite{villani2008optimal}.
 Extensions compatible with dynamics with discrete degrees of freedom have been accomplished in recent works~\cite{maas2011gradient,yoshimura2023housekeeping}.
-The extension, which we simply call the $2$-Wasserstein distance, is provided through the following minimization problem: for two probability distributions $\Pz^{(0)}$ and $\Pz^{(1)}$, we define
+The extension, which we simply call the $2$-Wasserstein distance, is defined by the following minimization problem: for two probability distributions $\Pz^{(0)}$ and $\Pz^{(1)}$, we define

 subject to